Find an LLC: Everything You Need to Know

 You should see a new page that shows the name of the person that signed the LLC registration and the legal address of the company.
 The address that you see should be the company's headquarters.
 You will also need to find out in which state the LLC registered.
 While an LLC may be operating in a state, this doesn't necessarily mean it is the same state where the company was formed.
 LLCs have the ability to engage in business activities in multiple states.
 You may need to search in multiple states before you locate the state where the LLC was formed.

 If you need help to find an LLC, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.